Facebook Ad Templates [2020] [UPDATED]

 #12: Showcase Benefits or Features

 Can you visually capture the benefits or features of your business?
-Instead of using text, you can use snapshots or design graphics to showcase your benefits and key features.
+Instead of text, you can use snapshots or design graphics to showcase your gifts and critical components.

 #13: Cartoonification

-Maybe that’s not a real word, but using cartoons to create a playful ad can work.
-Cartoon designs are a great way to add humor or unique visualizations of your business.
+Maybe that’s not an accurate word, but using cartoons to create a playful ad can work.
+Cartoon designs are a great way to add humor or unique visualizations to your business.

 Well, that’s it!
 If you have a favorite ad template, let us know in the comments below.
-Or, if you’d like to learn how to take your customers on a conversion focused journey, contact us.
+Or if you’d like to learn how to take your customers on a conversion-focused journey.